nekr0z/matebook-applet/README.md

 Command line options can be found on the included manpage:
 ```
 $ man -l matebook-applet.1
-  or, if you installed applet from .deb package,
+  or, if you installed applet from repository or .deb package,
 $ man matebook-applet
 ```